 Go to Start, select the Power button, and then select Restart.

-To turn off your PC completely, Select Start and then select Power and Shut down.
+To turn off your PC completely, Select Start and then select Power and Shut Down.

-General power and sleep settings
+What are power and sleep settings in Windows?

 Power and sleep settings refer to the settings that determine when your computer goes into sleep mode and how it uses power when it is not in use.